kokopepe/powershellcreatingtime/index.md

 5. [Get-Date](part2/getdate/getdate.md)
    - The DatimeTime Object.
 How to use Get-Date.

-## PART 3: Creating Your Own Scripts
+## Part 3: Creating Your Own Scripts

 1. [Creating a Function](part3/creatingyourownscripts/functions.md)
    - How to create a function in PowerShell.